JackDoesntWaste/water/README.md

 <br>
 The *glow effect* of the objects is visible after 3 seconds from the end of a previous action
 ```
-timeSinkGlow = setInterval(sinkGlow,timeGlow)
+timeSinkGlow = setInterval(sinkGlow,timeGlow);
 ```
    or going above the object with the mouse.
 ```
 Sink.onMouseOver = function() {this.changeAnimation("SinkGlow");}
 ```